Wonderful Symmetric Varieties and Schubert Polynomials: Background, notation, and conventions

 \subsection{The wonderful compactification}

-We review the notion of the wonderful compactification of a spherical homogeneous space $G/H$.
-A homogeneous space $G/H$ is \textbf{spherical} if a Borel subgroup $B$ has finitely many orbits on $G/H$ (or equivalently, if $H$ is a spherical subgroup of $G$, meaning that $H$ has finitely many orbits on $G/B$).
+We review the notion of the wonderful compactification of a general spherical homogeneous space.
+Using our convention outlined above, let $G$ be a connected, reductive algebraic group defined over $\C$.
+An algebraic subgroup $H$ of $G$, as well as the homogeneous space $G/H$, is called \textbf{spherical} if a Borel subgroup $B$ has finitely many orbits on $G/H$ (or equivalently, if $H$ has finitely many orbits on $G/B$).
 Some such homogeneous spaces, namely partial flag varieties, are complete, while others (for example, symmetric homogeneous spaces) are not.
-In the event that $G/H$ is not complete, a \textit{completion} of it is a complete $G$-variety $X$ which contains an open dense subset $X_G^0$ $G$-equivariantly isomorphic to $G/H$. $X$ is a \textit{wonderful compactification} of $G/H$ if it is a completion of $G/H$ which is a ``wonderful'' spherical $G$-variety; this means that $X$ is a smooth spherical $G$-variety whose boundary (the complement of $X_G^0$) is a union of smooth, irreducible $G$-stable divisors $D_1,\hdots,D_r$ (the \textbf{boundary divisors}) with normal crossings and non-empty transverse intersections, such that the $G$-orbit closures $Z$ on $X$ are precisely the partial intersections of the $D_i$'s.
+In the event that $G/H$ is not complete, a \textit{completion} of it is a complete $G$-variety $X$ which contains an open dense subset $X^0$ $G$-equivariantly isomorphic to $G/H$. $X$ is a \textit{wonderful compactification} of $G/H$ if it is a completion of $G/H$ which is a ``wonderful'' spherical $G$-variety; this means that $X$ is a smooth spherical $G$-variety whose boundary (the complement of $X^0$) is a union of smooth, irreducible $G$-stable divisors $D_1,\hdots,D_r$ (the \textbf{boundary divisors}) with normal crossings and non-empty transverse intersections, such that the $G$-orbit closures on $X$ are precisely the partial intersections of the $D_i$'s.
 The number $r$ is called the \textit{rank} of the homogeneous space $G/H$.